Florida garden with colorful tropical plants and flowers

 Soil Preparation & Amendment

 Florida's sandy soil needs enrichment.
-Learn how to add organic matter, adjust pH, and build a fertile foundation for your plants.
+Add organic matter, adjust pH and build a fertile foundation.

 • Add compost 2–3 inches deep annually